Solomon R. Guggenheim Museum: Site selection and announcement of plans

-Wright expected that the museum would be located in lower Manhattan.
+Wright expected that the museum would be in lower Manhattan.
 Instead, in March 1944, Rebay and Guggenheim acquired a site on Manhattan's Upper East Side, at the corner of 89th Street and the Museum Mile section of Fifth Avenue, overlooking Central Park.
-They had considered numerous locations in Manhattan, as well as in the Riverdale section of the Bronx, overlooking the Hudson River.
-Guggenheim felt that the Fifth Avenue site's proximity to Central Park was important; the park afforded relief from the noise, congestion and concrete of the city.
-Wright's preliminary sketches fit the site nearly perfectly, although the site was about 25 ft narrower than what Wright had anticipated.
+They considered numerous locations in Manhattan, as well as the Riverdale section of the Bronx, overlooking the Hudson River.
+Guggenheim felt that the Fifth Avenue site's proximity to Central Park was important, as the park afforded relief from the noise, congestion and concrete of the city.
+Wright's preliminary sketches fit the site nearly perfectly, although the site was about 25 ft narrower than what Wright anticipated.
 Guggenheim approved Wright's sketches in mid-1944.
 Wright called the planned building an "Archeseum ... a building in which to see the highest".

-Wright's designs for the museum building were announced in July 1945, at which point the museum was expected to cost $1 million and be completed within a year.
-The main feature of the structure was a main gallery with a helical ramp, surrounding a lightwell with a skylight.
-Guests would board an elevator to reach the top of the ramp; a second, steeper, ramp would serve as an emergency exit.
-There would be a movie theater in the basement; an elevator tower topped by an observatory; a smaller building featuring a smaller theater; storage space, a library, and a cafe.
+Wright's designs were announced in July 1945, and the museum was expected to cost $1 million and be completed within a year.
+The structure's main feature was a main gallery with a helical ramp, surrounding a lightwell with a skylight.
+Guests would board an elevator to reach the top; a second, steeper ramp would serve as an emergency exit.
+There would be a movie theater in the basement, an elevator tower topped by an observatory, and a smaller building featuring a smaller theater, in addition to storage space, a library and a cafe.
 Preliminary plans also included apartments for Guggenheim and Rebay, but these plans were scrapped.
 Guggenheim acquired an additional parcel of land on 88th Street that July.
-Wright built a model of the museum at Taliesin, his home in Wisconsin, and displayed the model at the Plaza Hotel that September.
+Wright built a model of the museum at Taliesin, his home in Wisconsin, and displayed it at the Plaza Hotel that September.